Muhammmeds/Static-Website-Deployed-on-AWS/README.md

-# Static Website Deployed on S3
+# Static Website Deployed on AWS

 This project showcases a fully automated DevOps workflow for a static website, using Terraform for infrastructure provisioning and CI/CD pipelines to build, deploy, and manage the application lifecycle.